MichelDucartier/ada-jekyll/index.md

 We find out that there are only a few famous actors with multiple roles.
 Only 16% of actors had more than 5 roles.
 It turns out Hollywood's got a "type," and many actors fit right into it.
 The big names might be playing it safe in their cinematic comfort zone.

 -> graph

- This bifurcation hints at an intriguing narrative of success and visibility in the acting world.
-It raises questions: Do more roles equate to greater success, or simply greater visibility?
+ This bifurcation raises intriguing questions: Do more roles equate to greater success, or simply greater visibility?
 Is the industry inclined to favor a select group and to typecast actors, or do these actors possess an adaptive chameleon-like quality that lands them role after role, or simply actors tend to have a preference to play some roles more than others..
 We defined metrics that help us understand to what extent actors prefer certain types of characters, or personas, in their careers.
 One key metric is the cross entropy metric, which essentially measures the predictability of an actor's persona based on their previous roles.
 It gives us a numerical value representing how often an actor is seen in a particular type of role.
-Think of it as a way to quantify an actor's range or lack thereof—whether they are frequently cast as the villain, the hero, the sidekick, and so on.
+Think of it as a way to quantify an actor's range or lack whether they are frequently cast as the villain, the hero, the sidekick, and so on.
 Another fascinating measure is the mutual information metric.
 This one goes a step further by comparing an actor's choices against the overall distribution of personas in the acting world.
 It captures how unique an actor's role selection is compared to the average.
 In other words, it can tell us whether an actor's repertoire is not particularly special or stands out from the crowd.
 ...